blanpiedlab/HighThroughputOphys/README.md

 **What is the purpose of this repository?** <br/>
-The goal of this repository is leverage the intensity-based glutamate sensing fluorescent reporter (iGluSnFR3) for synaptic physiology, at scale. <br/>
+The goal of this repository is to leverage the intensity-based glutamate sensing fluorescent reporter (iGluSnFR3) for synaptic physiology, at scale. <br/>
 We achieve this with three key innovations. <br/>

 1) Automated data acquisition by coordinating hardware via Python.